Tutorial: Enable co-management for existing Configuration Manager clients

 When you enable co-management, you'll assign a collection as a Pilot group.
 This is a group that contains a small number of clients to test your co-management configurations.
 We recommend you create a suitable collection before you start the procedure.
 Then you can select that collection without exiting the procedure to do so.
 You may need multiple collections since you can assign a different Pilot group for each workload.

-Since devices are enrolled in the Microsoft Intune service based on its Azure AD device token, and not a user token, only the default Intune enrollment restriction will apply to the enrollment.
+Since devices are enrolled in the Microsoft Intune service based on its Microsoft Entra device token, and not a user token, only the default Intune enrollment restriction will apply to the enrollment.

 Enable co-management for versions 2111 and later